simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-Great auriferous sands were recently found two days away from Khotan, along the Karakash, Thousands of gold seekers who worked on the stream of the river Keriya left their work and turned to Karakash.
+Two days away from Khotan, along the Karakash, were recently found great auriferous sands.
+Thousands of gold seekers who worked on the stream of the river Keriya left their work and turned to Karakash.
 A few more gold-bearing rivers were mentioned.
 Of course, all this is exploited by very crude means.
 In natural resources Sinkiang is a rich province.
 - - - - -

 *January 11th*